plu5h/bot_dTH/readme.md

 >Anyway, I'm looking for a job so read this as a motivation letter :p

 >[!CAUTION]
->Please note that this project is still a WIP and therefore might not work on every configuratiuon This project uses Ganymede to fetch destinations so it is required to install and launch Ganymede first
+>Please note that this project is still a WIP and therefore might not work on every configuration This project uses Ganymede to fetch destinations so it is required to install and launch Ganymede first

 ## Requirements